ladybug-tools/spider/cookbook/design-explorer-very-lite/README.md

 * I though the file names might contain useful data, but each folder uses a different naming convention so no significant data can be extracted or inferred from the names without prior knowledge of its schema
 * So let's look at the JSON files

 ## To do / wish list

+Design Explorer Very Lite R1
+* Sort the JSON objects given X,Y and Z axis, size, color etc
+* Mouse over each JSON object to view its details
+* A Sun, shade and shadows

 ## Links of interest